ajoshi222/Fashion-Recommender-System/README.md

 # Fashion-Recommender-System
 "Elevate your fashion game with our AI-powered fashion recommendation service, offering curated looks and style suggestions based on your individual taste and the latest fashion trends

-Dataset Link: https://www.kaggle.com/paramaggarwal/...
+First, we import ResNet ResNet, a type of deep learning architecture that has had a significant impact on the field of computer vision.
+Introduced by researchers at Microsoft in 2015, Dataset Link: https://www.kaggle.com/paramaggarwal/...

 Tensorflow Installation Guide: https://medium.com/@arsanatladkat/how...